Exact solutions of Cotton Gravity in its Codazzi formulation: A spherically symmetric static solution

 To probe this approximation, we use the parameters of the Plummer sphere, a toy model of a spherical galaxy \cite{binney2011galactic}

-where $M_0,\,b$ are constants with mass and length units.
-Assuming a spherical galaxy of total mass $M_0 = 10^{11}\hbox{M}_\odot$ with radius $r_b=20$\,kpc, we can define a dimensionless radius and relate the length parameters $b$ and $C_0$ as
+where $ \Phi_N(r)$ is the purely Newtonian potential (\eqref{weak1} with $C_0=0$), $M_0,\,b$ are constants with mass and length units.
+We assume conventional values $\rho_c=\rho(0)= 0.4\,\hbox{M}_\odot/\hbox{pc}^3$ and $v_e = 500\,$ km/s as the escape velocity \cite{daod2019density} and leave $C_0$ as an adjustable parameter that conveys the scale of CG.
+It is useful to define a dimensionless radius and relate the remaining parameter $b$ as

-where $\rho_c=\rho(0)= 0.4\,\hbox{M}_\odot/\hbox{pc}^3$ and $v_e = 500\,$ km/s is the escape velocity \cite{daod2019density}.
-Using these parameters we plot the rotation curves $v(r)$ from \eqref{rotvels} in figure 1, separating the purely Keplerian curve (blue), the CG contribution (red) and their sum (black).
-Notice that the CG contribution compensates the decay of the Keplerian curve, with the sum of both producing a roughly flat profile as $r$ increases.
+For a spherical galaxy of total mass $M_0 = 10^{11}\hbox{M}_\odot$ and radius $r_b=20$\,kpc, we get $b=3.34$ kpc.
+Using these parameters and choosing $1/\sqrt{C_0}=100$ kpc, we plot the rotation curves $v(r)$ normalized with $v_e$ (in km/s) from \eqref{rotvels} in figure 1, separating the purely Keplerian curve (blue), the CG contribution (red) and their sum (black).
+Notice that the CG contribution compensates the decay of the Keplerian curve, with the sum of both producing a roughly flat profile as $r$ increases up to $r_b =20$ kpc.

 The increase of rotation velocities caused by CG occurs without modifying the GR density and mass in each spherical layer (as determined by the mass-luminosity relation).
 While rotation velocities grow too fast $v\sim r$ as $r$ increases, the radial range is bounded by $0\leq r\leq r_b$, the boundary radius at which the fluid CG solution should match the Schwarzschild analogue \eqref{Schw2}.

-Evidently, this toy model is unrealistic, though it serves to illustrate the possibility the extra degrees of freedom of CG can be useful to address the rotation velocities of galactic systems, either without assuming dark matter or assuming lesser quantity.
+Evidently, this toy model is unrealistic, though it serves to illustrate the possibility that extra degrees of freedom of CG can be useful to address the rotation velocities of galactic systems, either without assuming dark matter or assuming lesser quantity.
 Harada has already proven that CG can fit galactic rotation velocities without dark matter through the Schwarzschils analogue, but he did not actually derive the CG solution in the inner fluid region.